When RL Meets Adaptive Speculative Training: A Unified Training-Serving System: Background and Preliminaries

 \subsection{Online Speculative Decoding}

-Online Speculative Decoding (OSD)~\citep{onlinespecdec} proposes a compelling variant of speculative decoding.
-We are inspired by this work and highlight the key differences.
+Online Speculative Decoding (OSD)~\citep{onlinespecdec} and recent work that combines speculative decoding with online learning~\citep{qian2026drafts} propose compelling variants of speculative decoding.
+We are inspired by these directions and highlight the key differences.
 From a utility and deployment standpoint, \sysname is a \textit{closed-loop} unified training--inference system that operationalizes speculative decoding as a continuously improving service.
 Concretely, it closes three feedback paths: (1) the speculator trains online on streaming verifier outputs; (2) newly trained speculators are pushed back into the serving stack; and (3) real-time serving signals are fed back into training to concentrate learning where it yields measurable benefit.
 In contrast, OSD is effectively \textit{open-loop}: it addresses (1) via online distillation from the target model, but does not close the loop through (2) and (3).
 Bridging these missing links is non-trivial, requiring co-design across both systems and algorithms. \begin{enumerate} \item On the \textbf{system} side, closing the loop means making model refresh efficient and robust under strict latency SLOs.
 This requires \textbf{(a)} a synchronization policy that rolls draft models into inference server without disrupting inference; \textbf{(b)} low-overhead mechanisms for transporting weights and training data so that refresh and replay do not become bottlenecks; and \textbf{(c)} a training pipeline that is efficient in streaming on-policy data, controls staleness, and remains stable as the request distribution changes.

 \item On the \textbf{algorithmic} side, the key question is which training signal matches the production utility.
 OSD uses sequence-level distillation from target activations, but that signal can be poorly correlated with end-to-end speedup once architectural mismatch and system overhead dominate.
 Instead, we formulate training as \textit{asynchronous RL}: accept/reject outcomes provide rewards that directly reflect real-time traffic and the verifier’s online behavior.
 This aligns optimization with the online acceptance dynamics and the resulting throughput/latency, making the closed loop both practical and effective in deployment.